elias89/raspi-storage-system/README.md

 ## Notes

 - This in an in-progress project.
-- This document is being constantly updated with the project details and I'll be adding links for each specific step documentation.
+- This document is being constantly updated with the project details and I'll be adding links for each specific documentation step.
 - All the RasPi setup is made via ssh from external laptop.
 No mouse nor keyboard pluged to the RasPi is needed.

 ## Project story